Teja-P-oss/Language_transcription_for_indian_accented_english/README.md

 ![image](https://user-images.githubusercontent.com/57107143/137547293-167c98d4-7eb0-4326-acde-786f56ffea60.png)

 step-7: Once the user is logged he can use the benefit of this application.
+Here is the picture of stored password which is encrypted using elliptic curve cryptography

 ![image](https://user-images.githubusercontent.com/57107143/137548413-21ed43a1-2b54-421c-999d-2e9eff20866f.png)